nelvadas/ansible-role-test-with-docker/README.md

 in our inventory we declare on host in the helloserver category: a docker container with name cnt001 will be created to mock this role using the prebuilt alpy:latest image.

+## Assemble the blocks in a test playbook

 * test.yml contains various instructions to : Provision docker containers based on inventory declration, run the playbook on thoses container and verify assertions

 ```